patrickkunka/movie-browser/README.md

 ## Notes

 - All source code is 100% my own work.
 As well as taking inspiration from several popular front-end frameworks and tools, some ideas have also been adapted from my work on [Colony](https://www.wearecolony.com)'s CortexJS framework.
+These include the "layout tree" idea, and the declarative component event-binding pattern.

 - One console log has been left in (at `./src/generic/StateManager.js#L94`) to indicate which actions are being applied to the application state and when.